Rurouni Kenshin: The Final: Production

 Plans for another sequel had been revealed by Daily.co.jp on September 4, 2017, in connection the main actress Emi Takei's breach of contract due to her marriage with Exile band member Takahiro, as well as her pregnancy.
 Takei had agreements with up to 10 companies for commercials, including JTB and Yōfuku no Aoyama, and it was reported that her agreement with SSP might be terminated, with her commercial agreements with other companies being affected.
 Oscar Promotion, Takei's agency, apologized to its clients, and was negotiating penalties for breach of contract.
 The penalty for her breach of contract could have reached up to 1 billion yen (about US$9.11 million).
-The film was then planned to premiere in Japanese cinemas on July 3, 2020, but it was postponed to April 23, 2021, due to the recent COVID-19.
-Otomo commented the studio shut down after the government declared a state of emergency, so the entire production came to a halt.
+The film was then planned to premiere in Japanese cinemas on July 3, 2020, but it was postponed to April 23, 2021, due to the recent COVID-19. Ōtomo commented the studio shut down after the government declared a state of emergency, so the entire production came to a halt.
 As a result, the staff could not do post-production work, prepare for the film's release, and other tasks.
-With the new release date, Otomo aims to raise the level of quality even more than before.
+With the new release date, Ōtomo aims to raise the level of quality even more than before.

 Rock band One Ok Rock provided the soundtrack song "Renegades" for the film.
 In an interview with J Rock News, Moriuchi would express how the song connects to being the main theme for The Final, in which he would say that "Renegades" relates more to the protagonist than the overarching plot of the film.